attilammagyar/js80p/README.md

 notes evoke a bowl that slowly begins to resonate while the mallet is circling its rim.
 The mod wheel and aftertouch introduce different kinds of subtle instabilities to the sound.

+<a id="preset-analog-brass-at-mpe"></a>

+### Analog Brass AT MPE

+A version of the Analog Brass AT preset that is set up for MIDI Polyphonic Expression (MPE).
+Uses the lower MPE zone with 15 channels by default.

+<a id="preset-analog-brass-mod-mpe"></a>

+### Analog Brass mod MPE

+A version of the Analog Brass mod preset that is set up for MIDI Polyphonic Expression (MPE).
+Uses the lower MPE zone with 15 channels by default.

+<a id="preset-expressive-saw-mpe"></a>

+### Expressive Saw MPE

+A version of the Expressive Saw preset that is set up for MIDI Polyphonic Expression (MPE).
+Uses the lower MPE zone with 15 channels by default.

 <a href="#toc">Table of Contents</a>